 Using Google Maps API as an Example

-While Google Maps is actually a collection of APIs, the Google Maps Distance Matrix.
+While Google Maps is a collection of APIs, the Google Maps Distance Matrix.
 The idea is that with a single API call, a user can calculate the distance and time traveled between an origin and an infinite number of destinations.
 It's a great full-featured API, but as you might imagine the resulting JSON for calculating commute time between where you stand and every location in the conceivable universe makes an awfully complex JSON structure.

 Getting a Taste of JSON Hell